California Labor Laws Guide

 Miscellaneous California labor laws

-In particular, we will mention the following regulations:
+In particular, we’ll mention the following regulations:

-California Warehouse Quotas law
+California Warehouse Quotas Law

-California's Warehouse Quotas law limits the quotas warehouse distribution center employers can place on their employees.
+California’s Warehouse Quotas Law limits the quotas warehouse distribution center employers can place on their employees.

-A quota is considered illegal and employees may pursue legal action against the employer requesting it if:
+A quota is considered illegal, and employees may pursue legal action against the employer requesting it if:

 Employees who believe the quotas their employers are mandating are violating their rights can file a report of a labor law violation with the California Department of Industrial Relations.